Renaissance (Lionel Richie album): Critical reception

 Upon release, Renaissance received mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 48 based on 6 reviews, indicating "mixed or average reviews".
 Billboard wrote that "equal parts Cher's Believe and Enrique Iglesias' Enrique, Renaissance finds Richie in an oh-so-contemporary setting, encompassing uptempo dance, Latin-hued and funky pop, and power ballads [..]
 While this may sound like a farfetched concept on paper, it works surprisingly well on disc – albeit without breaking any new ground."
-Rolling Stone critic Richard Skanse called the album Renaissance "unabashedly slick adult contemporary fare – file between Eric Clapton's work with Babyface and the last Tina Turner album – but Richie can still write and sing the hell out of a get-you-right-there-where-it-hurts ballad [...]
+Rolling Stone critic Richard Skanse described Renaissance as "unabashedly slick adult contemporary fare – file between Eric Clapton's work with Babyface and the last Tina Turner album – but Richie can still write and sing the hell out of a get-you-right-there-where-it-hurts ballad [...]
 Richie scores a hit with it himself."

-Allmusic editor Liana Jonas found that Renaissance was "another post-Commodores album that misses the mark.
+AllMusic editor Liana Jonas found that Renaissance was "another post-Commodores album that misses the mark.
 Most of the songs don't particularly fit any radio format, with the exception of adult contemporary, but that's not the problem.
 Lacking a radio home doesn't make for a bad recording.
 It's the material on Renaissance, which is uninteresting, and Richie's voice is often out of place with the music [...]
 It's painful to hear such floundering work by a performer who listeners know can do better."
 Entertainment Weekly critic Matt Diehl remarked that "on Reniassance, the soul slickster tries to get back on top with the help of superproducer Rodney Jerkins and by channeling Cher on the Eurodisco "Angel".
 But the sappy lyrics indicate he hasn’t ended his affair with romantic cliches, and the island rhythms of "Cinderella" call to mind Richie’s own 1983 smash "All Night Long".
 More a retread than a renaissance."